bluejayA/substation/docs/reference/developers/formtextfield-guide.md

 **FormTextField** is a unified text input component that provides consistent text editing behavior across all forms in Substation.
 It includes built-in cursor management, input history, validation display, and keyboard navigation.

+Text input is deceptively hard.
+Cursor movement, history, validation, Home/End keys, character insertion -- there are dozens of edge cases.
+FormTextField handles all of them so you don't have to reinvent text editing for the 47th time.

 ## Location

 - **Component:** [Sources/Substation/Components/FormTextField.swift](https://github.com/cloudnull/substation/blob/main/Sources/Substation/Components/FormTextField.swift)